LeakyAbstractions/blog/quotes/_posts/2015-09-17-twice-as-hard.md

 ---

 Everyone knows that debugging is twice as hard as writing a program in the first place.
-So if you're as clever as you can be when you write it, how will you ever debug it?
+So if you’re as clever as you can be when you write it, how will you ever debug it?